dannyd216/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a high level syntax that allows the use of CSS along with other features that make it more flexible.
+The high level syntax is translated into regular syntax by the less compiler to be translated by the browser.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite is nesting.
+It allows us to simply be able to call an element and call any of its children in the same body and eliminates redundancy.

+I am still requiring extra help on the use of parametric mixins

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a container which holds information and that information is to be manipulated in some way at a later time.

 4. What is the purpose of using functions in code?

+Functions are instructions to be used at some point in time and the instructions return some result of what we are invoking.

 5. What is a JSON data?

+JSON is a format notation that enables quick machine parsing by using object-like notation.

+Object-like notation allows organization and logical assistance.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.